open-watcom/owp4v1copy/bld/wgml/test/testsrc/readme.txt

 so the use of cfparse must continue until no such messages appear.
 This should allow wgml 4.0 to use the device.

-Use of
+When modifying the include files and/or solving this problem the use of

 gendev genall

-is recommended because most of these errors will affect all four devices and be fixed by modifying one or another %image() statement inside an include file.
-Nonetheless, once the problems are solved, each device should be checked since some of them have blocks containing device functions that other devices lack.
+is recommended because most of these errors will affect more than one of the test devices.
+Once the problems are solved, each device should still be checked individually since some of them have blocks containing device functions that other devices lack.

 Depending on the situation, it may be necessary to add a space character to a different line, so some flexibility is needed.
 These space characters will